 - Dried herbs are more concentrated than fresh herbs.
 With dried herbs, start by using only 1/4 as much as you would use fresh herbs.
-Flavor will be variable and you always increase the amount.
+The flavor will be variable and you always increase the amount.

 - Don't forget to label your herbs when you store them.
 Several look considerably alike and some even have similar scents.

-However some herbs hang onto both their scent and a good deal of flavor, when dried.
-Flavor will vary from year to year and garden to garden, but the following herbs can consistently be counted on to deliver.
+However, some herbs hang onto both their scent and a good deal of flavor, when dried.
+The flavor will vary from year to year and garden to garden, but the following herbs can consistently be counted on to deliver.

 01 of 07